ShawTim/react-electron-example/README.md

 - Electron app: encrypted data store in disk, with configurable path during build time
 - [Web application](https://shawtim.github.io/react-electron-example/): for demo purpose, encrypted data store in sessionStorage.
 When user close the session the data will be gone

-**NOTE: For Windows build, the default data file will be stored at somewhere like `C:\Users\{USER}\AppData\Local\Temp\{APP_NAME}\contacts.data` but not next to the executable.
-The path will be different when you open the application next time and thus the application will looks like "data loss" but it's not decause for Windows it's 2 different application running in 2 different context.
-To avoid this on Windows, specify `datastorePath` in `datastore.config.ts` to an absolute path.
-See Configuration for details.**

 ## Overview
 ### Tech Stack
 #### React+Redux (Web application framework)